AT1693/Smart-Irrigation-System/README.md

 The system may be expanded to one with multiple Pi(s) as well for a bigger garden.
 The accuracy of the soil sensor is moderately dependable.

-Finally, you may connect a pump and irrigate the needed areas manually or autonomously through a motor driver,
+Finally, you may connect a pump and irrigate the needed areas manually or autonomously through a motor driver.

+Languages Used:- Python 3.6, CPP(for arduino).